Child Anxiety at Night: Why It Happens and How to Help

 They must be used very carefully.

 For example, a child may try to stay in their own bed because they desperately want to earn the reward, but they may feel highly anxious.
-This is not genuine progress and will only lead to further setbacks.
+This is not genuine progress and will only lead to further setbacks; persistent anxiety may even result in insomnia.

 Here are some simple ideas that can help children when they are having a hard time getting to or staying asleep.